40 Domestic Violence Resources: Mental Health & Addiction

 • Men with disabilities were more likely to have experienced intimate partner stalking and intimate partner psychological aggression than their non-disabled peers.9

-Researchers have found that, in general, excessive drug or alcohol use increases the risk of becoming an abuser and the risk of becoming a victim of domestic violence.11 Specifically, the American Society of Addiction Medicine reports that both abusers and victims are 11 times more likely to be involved in incidents of domestic violence on days when they use substances.12 In fact, up to 60% of domestic violence incidents involve substance abuse.13
+Researchers have found that, in general, excessive drug or alcohol use increases the risk of becoming an abuser and the risk of becoming a victim of domestic violence.11 Specifically, the American Society of Addiction Medicine reports that both abusers and victims are 11 times more likely to be involved in incidents of domestic violence on days when they use substances.12 In fact, up to 60% of domestic violence incidents involve substance misuse.13

 Perpetrators of sexual abuse in particular often rely on drugs or alcohol to assist them with their assault.15 Alcohol can reduce a person’s ability to make decisions or can render the victim completely unconscious.
 The perpetrator may slip drugs into the victim’s drink to prevent them from resisting the assault.
 Around 50% of reported sexual assaults involve alcohol use by the victim, perpetrator, or both.14

-Victims of these crimes are at higher risk of abusing substances after their traumatic experience.14 Young adults who experience dating violence are more likely to have substance use disorders and mental health disorders within six months of the abuse.16 And domestic abuse victims are 70% more likely to drink excessive amounts of alcohol than individuals who are in healthy relationships.17
+Victims of these crimes are at higher risk of misusing substances after their traumatic experience.14 Young adults who experience dating violence are more likely to have substance use disorders and mental health disorders within six months of the abuse.16 And domestic abuse victims are 70% more likely to drink excessive amounts of alcohol than individuals who are in healthy relationships.17

 Signs That Someone is a Victim of Domestic Violence?